Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 - **Coordinate System Alignment:** To ensure accuracy in distance calculations, we transformed the bus routes and train station geodataframes into a common coordinate reference system (CRS), EPSG:3857, suitable for metric distance calculations.
 For our visualisation, we utilised the EPSG:4326 CRS instead, which allowed us to accurately plot our bus and MRT routes onto `folium` maps.

 #### **3.2.3 Features**
-What feature engineering did you do?
-Was anything dropped?

 * `bus_route_combined` : We aggregated bus stops into continuous route lines using the `LineString` function.
 We grouped the bus stops based on their `ServiceNo` (bus service number) and `Direction` (route direction) attributes to ensure each route was represented as a single, uninterrupted LineString geometry.

 * `mrt_stations_gdf_3857` : GeoDataFrame containing the locations and attributes of MRT stations transformed to the EPSG:3857 coordinate reference system.
 [KIV]

 * `mrt_stations_3857_2` : We merged the Kaggle dataset with the MRT stations dataset from LTA Datamall, as the Kaggle dataset contained information on the lines that the MRT stations belonged to, and the order of the stations along the line, which we used to supplement the data from LTA Datamall containing the geographic information on the locations of the MRT stations.[KIV]

-#### **3.2.4 Splitting** [might consider deleting this section]
-How did you split the data between training and test sets?

 #### **3.2.4 Data Analysis**